 Roman Słowiński is a Professor at the Institute of Computing Science, Poznan University of Technology, Poland and the Director of the Laboratory of Intelligent Decision Support Systems.
 He is author or co-author of 14 monographs and more than 400 papers on the issues of decision analysis and support.
 His research interests include methodology and techniques of decision support, multi-criteria decisions analysis, preference modelling, knowledge-based decision support, fuzzy set theory and rough set theory.
 Professor Słowiński participates in research on data mining methodologies used for building decision models embedded in the MET3 environment, and on applying techniques of multi-criteria decision analysis to clinical decision problems.

-Dympna O'Sullivan is a Senior Lecturer in Health Informatics at City University, London, UK.
-Prior to this she worked as a Lecturer in Computer Science at Aston, UK.
+Dympna O'Sullivan is a Senior Lecturer in Data Analytics w National College of Ireland.
+Prior to this she worked as a Senior Lecturer in Health Informatics at City University, London and as a Lecturer in Computer Science at Aston, UK.
 After obtaining her PhD in Computer Science at University College Dublin, Ireland, she worked as a post-doctoral fellow with the MET Research Group.
 Dympna’s research is in the area of clinical decision support systems and evidence-based medicine.
 In particular she is interested in managing the large volumes of data generated by today’s digital healthcare environments and in developing intelligent software systems to bridge the gaps between clinician’s information needs and the computational resources available to meet them.
 It involves the application of intelligent systems techniques including artificial intelligence, machine learning, information retrieval and ontological engineering.
 She is involved in research on multi-agent MET system design, and implementation of the evidence-based agent for point of care support, as well as examining the acceptance of clinical decision support systems among MDs.

 Szymon Wilk is an Adjunct Professor at the University of Ottawa and an Assistant Professor in the Laboratory of Intelligent Decision Support Systems at the Poznan University of Technology.
 His research interests include design and implementation of decision support systems, data analysis and knowledge discovery based on rough set theory and decision support.
 Szymon has been involved in the MET research program since 1998.
 He implemented the first generation of the MET environment, worked on the design of MET2, and led development of the MET3 architecture.
 He is currently involved in developing computer-based models for reconciling clinical practice guidelines for a co-morbid situation.